jpace/glark/README.md

     `list` value), or to match all files *under* the given directory, recursively.

-    Files within a directory are listed in sorted order.
+    Files within and subdirectories of a directory are listed in sorted order.

-    Directories can also be of the form </usr/lib/...>, which means to recurse under the given directory.
-This can also be <...>, meaning to recurse under the current directory.
+    Directories can also be of the form **/usr/lib/...**, which means to recurse under the given directory.
+This can also be **...**, meaning to recurse under the current directory.

-    The form </usr/lib/...N>, where N is a number, restrains recursive searching to the given depth.
+    The form **/usr/lib/...N**, where N is a number, restrains recursive searching to the given depth.
 A value of 0 means to search only the files in the given directory; a value of 1 means to search the files in the given directory and the immediate subdirectories.

   * `-`:
     Read from standard input.
-With no file arguments, this is the default.
+If no file arguments are specified this is the default.

   * `path`:
     This is a path, using the path separator for the current OS (':' for Linux,